MJSahebnasi/Thesis-temporal-network-platform/README.md

-# temporal-network-platform
+# Thesis: temporal network platform
-a set of tools that help you make your network temporal
+a study on temporal networks, using a set of generic tools that I have developed for running simulations on the networks